Please also see my All-Time World Cup Team Index.

 CM: Fernando Redondo

-He was the central midfielder when Argentina won the World Cup in 1978.
+Osvaldo Ardiles was the central midfielder when Argentina won the World Cup in 1978.
+From 1975 to 1982, he earned 52 caps.
+He also went to the WC Finals in 1982.
 He was also one of the first foreigners to play in England.
 He was a top player with Tottenham Hotspurs.
 He won the FA Cup in 1981.
 His career in England was cut short because of the Falklands War.